ethereum-optimism/optimism/specs/deposits.md

 ### L1 Attributes Deposited Transaction Calldata

+#### Bedrock, Canyon, Delta

-Prior to the Ecotone upgrade, the `data` field of the L1 attributes deposited transaction is an [ABI][ABI] encoded call to the `setL1BlockValues()` function with correct values associated with the corresponding L1 block (cf.  [reference implementation][l1-attr-ref-implem]).
+The `data` field of the L1 attributes deposited transaction is an [ABI][ABI] encoded call to the `setL1BlockValues()` function with correct values associated with the corresponding L1 block (cf.  [reference implementation][l1-attr-ref-implem]).

+#### Ecotone

-If the Ecotone upgrade is active, then `data` is instead a call to the `setL1BlockValuesEcotone()` function, where the input args are no longer ABI encoded function parameters, but are instead packed into 5 32-byte aligned segments (starting after the function selector).
+On the Ecotone activation block, the L1 Attributes Transaction includes a call to `setL1BlockValues()` because the L1 Attributes transaction precedes the [Ecotone Upgrade Transactions][ecotone-upgrade-txs], meaning that `setL1BlockValuesEcotone` is guaranteed to exist yet.
+Every subsequent L1 Attributes transaction should include a call to the `setL1BlockValuesEcotone()` function.
+The input args are no longer ABI encoded function parameters, but are instead packed into 5 32-byte aligned segments (starting after the function selector).
 Each unsigned integer argument is encoded as big-endian using a number of bytes corresponding to the underlying type.
 The overall calldata layout is as follows:

+[ecotone-upgrade-txs]: #derivation.md#network-upgrade-automation-transactions

 | Input arg         | Type        | Calldata bytes | Segment |
 | ----------------- | ----------- | -------------- | --------|